|Program||IDEAL: Inclusive Decisions at Local Level|

 - Burundi: By enhancing citizens' voices in local governance, IDEAL Burundi aspires to improve human

 - Mali: The IDEAL programme in Mali supports five pilot communes in their integrated water resources management.
-It also supports the national association of municipalities in their lobby efforts to improve the institutional environment.
+It also supports the national association of Malian municipalities (AMM) in their lobby efforts to improve the institutional and policy environment.

-- Palestinian Territories: The IDEAL programme supports Palestinian municipalities in developing a joint approach with their communities to create job opportunities and to promote prosperity.
+- Palestinian Territories: The IDEAL programme supports 5 pioneering and 10 small Palestinian municipalities in developing a joint approach with their communities to create job opportunities and to promote prosperity.

-- South Sudan: The IDEAL programme supports local governments in improving the delivery and accessibility of WASH services, which promotes local development and stabilisation.
+- South Sudan: The IDEAL programme supports local governments in improving decision making procedures, access to and delivery of services in the policy area of WASH, which promotes local development and stabilisation.

-- Uganda: In dynamic and volatile Uganda, the voice of citizens becomes increasingly relevant to ensure locally driven development, which is why the IDEAL programme supports six Ugandan local governments and two local government associations in aligning their actions and services to the needs of citizens
+- Uganda: .
+The IDEAL programme supports six Ugandan local governments and two local government associations (UAAU, ULGA) in aligning their actions and services to the needs of citizens by making optimal use of the discretionary space

 “It's always very inspiring to see how an intervention at local government level has such a direct impact on the lives of its citizens.
 For instance, just by bringing citizens and local government together in Zimbabwe, we were able to reignite the building of the only health clinic within a 20km radius. “